Do you hear the sounds of frogs calling your backyard?

 How the frogs are identified

 Each frog species has a unique call, which is an accurate way to identify different frog species.
 Recording and uploading frog calls, via the FrogID app, will identify different frog species, along with time and location data, using GPS technology.
 A team of frog experts will verify calls submitted by the public.
-This data will help map frog populations across Australia and identify areas and species under threat.
+This data will help map frog populations across Australia and identify areas and

 What happens with the data you collect?